 And while many LTL shippers said they’re working with LTL carriers on a contractual basis, the LTL spot market is quite active: 37% of respondents indicated they secure loads and capacity via the spot market, 36% noted it’s less than once a week, 26% said that it’s monthly (or more), and 10% said they rarely use spot capacity (once every two weeks to less than once per month).

 Regarding carrier partnerships, 58% of respondents said they had taken steps to partner with LTL carriers, while 42% indicated they had not taken any steps.
-Respondents noted partnership benefits like better pricing, more visibility, smoother scheduling, more success securing capacity, having reliable solutions when problems arise, and having better pickup times, communications, and understanding of shippers’ needs.
+Respondents noted partnership benefits like better pricing, better shipment visibility, smoother scheduling, more success securing capacity, having reliable solutions when problems arise, and having better pickup times, communications, and understanding of shippers’ needs.